egernet/julelys_manager/README.md

-# Julelys Manager
+# 🎄 Julelys Manager

 `julelys_manager` is a Swift-based **command-line tool** for controlling a programmable LED matrix over **SPI**.
 It supports multiple execution modes and can be controlled via **MCP (Model Context Protocol)** for AI integration.

 ---

-## Features
+## ✨ Features

-- **Multiple execution modes**: Real hardware, macOS GUI, or console simulation
+- 🖥️ **Multiple execution modes**: Real hardware, macOS GUI, or console simulation
-- **MCP Server**: Control your Christmas lights via Claude or other AI assistants
+- 🤖 **MCP Server**: Control your Christmas lights via Claude or other AI assistants
-- **Custom JavaScript sequences**: Create and edit LED animations with JavaScript
+- 📝 **Custom JavaScript sequences**: Create and edit LED animations with JavaScript
-- **Persistence**: Active sequences are saved and restored on restart
+- 💾 **Persistence**: Active sequences are saved and restored on restart
-- **Built-in sequences**: 12 pre-made animations (Rainbow, Stars, Fireworks, Matrix, etc.)
+- 🌈 **Built-in sequences**: 12 pre-made animations (Rainbow, Stars, Fireworks, Matrix, etc.)
+- 🌐 **Remote control**: Control your Pi from your Mac via SSH tunnel

 ---

-## Execution Modes
+## 🚀 Execution Modes

 ### `real` - Hardware Control